-In a pixel light display, the network needs to transport large amounts of data from the sending software to the pixel controllers at high speeds.
-If the display consists of many controllers, with many universes of data, this can be a significant task for the network to achieve.
-If a network is not designed and configured properly, it could result in dropped packets and/or unstable connections.
+In a pixel light display, a network is often required to transport large amounts of data to the pixel controllers at high speeds.
+This can be a significant task if there are many controllers and a high universe count.
+Poorly designed networks can result in dropped packets and/or unstable connections.

 The Problem

-In the example shown below, two PixLite 16 Mk2 controllers are being used to drive a large LED screen.
+In the example shown below, two PixLite E16-S Mk3 controllers are being used to drive a large LED screen.
 They are both operating on the same network, along with the sending software.
-Each PixLite 16 Mk2 is set up to control 96 universes of pixels.
+Each PixLite is set up to control 96 universes of pixels.

-If the network is delivering all 192 universes to both controllers, then each controller may need to process all 192 universes to determine whether each is needed.
+In this situation, both controllers are receiving all 192 universes, requiring each controller to process all 192 universes to determine whether each is needed.
 This will then result in a large volume of irrelevant traffic passing through each PixLite’s processor.
-Consequently, the controller may not be able to keep up with the sheer volume of data, so some packets may be dropped, resulting in a poor quality LED screen.
+Consequently, the controller may not be able to keep up with the sheer volume of data, resulting in possible dropped packets and a poor-quality LED screen.

 The Solution

-The example below shows the difference that this network design has on the data traffic for each PixLite 16 Mk2.
+The example below shows the reduction in traffic for each PixLite.

-The irrelevant traffic is no longer needing to be processed by the PixLite, and all that remains are the universes that each PixLite needs.
-It’s clear that this will help reduce chances of flooding each PixLite with too much data, and so helping to avoid dropping packets and ensure smooth operation.
+The irrelevant traffic is no longer needing to be processed by the PixLite, so all that remains are the universes that each PixLite needs.
+This strategy can help avoid each PixLite being flooded with excess data.

 What is IGMP Snooping?

-IGMP Snooping is the process that allows the switch to know which multicast groups each device has subscribed to, so as to only send the relevant groups to each port.
-It requires the pixel controller and sending software to operate on an Ethernet protocol that supports multicast in the first place (sACN for example).
+IGMP Snooping is the process that allows the switch to know which multicast groups each device has subscribed to, only sending the relevant groups to each port.
+It requires the pixel controller and sending software to operate on an Ethernet protocol that supports multicast (sACN for example).
 Art-Net does not support multicast traffic delivery.
-See more about the difference between sACN and Art-Net in the blog, Should I use Art-Net or sACN with my pixel controller?.
+For more information, see the article: Art-Net vs sACN.

-Multicast traffic takes advantage of Internet Group Management Protocol (IGMP) to communicate what groups are required for each device.
+Multicast traffic takes advantage of IGMP to communicate what groups are required for each device.
 Any device may subscribe to multicast groups.
 Any device may also query the local network, effectively asking devices to announce the multicast groups they require.
 However, there is typically only one querier on a network and that would normally be the router, or a network switch configured to send queries.

 When a PixLite controller operating on sACN has its Ethernet port initially or re-connected to a network, it will send out IGMP message(s) subscribing to the universes it needs.
 It will also send out these messages whenever it powers on.
 These messages are read along the way (“snooped”) by the network switch it is connected to, and the switch will make a note to pass on those universes to that port.
 Over time, and with multiple controllers, the switch will build up a list of which ports require each multicast group.